sstaub/eOS/README.md

 void ping(String message); // send a ping with a message
 ```

-With a ping you can get a reaction from the console which helps you to indentify your box and if is alive.
-You should send a ping regulary with message to identify your box on the console.
+With a ping you can get a reaction from the console which helps you to identify your box and if is alive.
+You should send a ping regularly with message to identify your box on the console.

 ### **Command Line**
 ```
-void command(String cmd); // send a command void newCommand(String newCmd); // clears cmd line before applyieng
+void command(String cmd); // send a command void newCommand(String newCmd); // clears cmd line before applying
 ```
 You can send a string to the command line.